Have you ever wondered why the Christmas trees that line your favourite department store look *especially* magical?

 It’s also worth considering which type of tree you chose to take home, as each will respond differently to different conditions.

 The needles on a Norway Spruce tree, for example, will drop soon after the tree is brought indoors, so it’s best purchased closer to Christmas.
-Ask the seller of the tree to advise on which is best for you and your family.
+If you’re not sure about which tree is right for you, ask the seller to give you some advice.

 Choosing an artificial tree

-If you’ve chosen to buy an artificial tree this Christmas, the choice can be equally overwhelming.
+If you’ve chosen to buy an artificial tree this Christmas the choice can be equally, if not more, overwhelming than choosing one that’s real.

 While it’s tempting to follow the latest tree trends, it’s good to remember that you’ll likely have the same artificial tree for a good few years.
-We advise choosing the most natural looking green tree.
-You can always add ornaments, flocking spray, ribbon, feather boas and tinsel to keep your tree up to date with trends.
+If you don’t have a clear image of exactly what you want, we advise choosing the most natural looking green tree, as you can always add ornaments, flocking spray, ribbon, feather boas and tinsel to keep your tree up to date with trends.

 Styling your Christmas tree